-There may be additional bonus payments for non-exempt employees in individual cases, which are determined on a purely discretionary basis and are paid for special projects, individual successes, etc. Any negative contributions to the business results by an individual staff member are factored in when setting the bonus.
+There may be additional bonus payments for non-exempt employees in individual cases, which are determined on a purely discretionary basis and are paid for special projects, individual successes, etc. Any negative contributions to the business results by an employee are factored in when setting the bonus.